Become an apprentice at Common Hands Farm for the Season

 Delivering and shipping

-Season long apprentices must be honest, open, respectful, driven by learning and a serious desire to dedicate your life of a full time basis to farming.
+Season long apprentices must be honest, open, respectful, driven and have a serious full-time dedication to learning farming.
 You must be ready to work hard and keep a positive attitude.
 A farm season is a marathon of sorts, and nobody completes it without being a completely transformed individual who is ready to meet any challenge with competency and newfound skills.
-If farming is for you, this situation will renew and refresh you.
+If farming is for you, this experience will renew and refresh you.

 How to apply